 - Free Pro features for everyone 🆓 As of May 29, 2020, we've decided to make every Chatfuel Pro feature free for all users.
 That means you'll have access to game-changing tools like A/B testing, our Facebook Ads integration, and Cart Reminders for the first 50 users of your chatbot.

 - 20% more users free for SMBs 👥 Once you've validated your concept with 50 bot users, you can upgrade to a larger audience.
 For qualifying SMBs, we're offering 20% more chatbot users free for the rest of 2020 when you upgrade your bot to Pro.
 That way, you don't have to invest until you've started seeing returns with your bot.
-Even then, it'll cost you less to reach more prospects and customers.
-Apply for this discount.
+Even then, it'll cost you less to reach more prospects and customers. **This offer is no longer available.

 - $100 in Facebook ads credits, free 💵 Facebook has made it possible for us to offer free ads credits to qualifying SMBs, too.
 You can use them to advertise delivery services your restaurant now offers.
-Or, advertise to help sell merchandise from your gym or fitness studio online while your doors are closed.
-Apply to claim your $100 ads credits.
+Or, advertise to help sell merchandise from your gym or fitness studio online while your doors are closed. **This offer is no longer available.

 - The opportunity to make your voice heard 📣 We want to know what else we can do to support your small business during these difficult times.
 Reach out to us here with additional feedback.